 Children in this category include prematurely born infants, orphans or cases where a mother is unable to provide breast milk.
 This effective system ensures that babies can access breast milk that will help them reach their potential.
 The WHO recommends that in cases where babies are unable to nurse from their mothers, donor milk can be utilized, indicating that donated breast milk is safe and effective for babies who need it.

 The Pumwani Maternity Hospital

 The Technical Working Group decided on Pumwani Maternity Hospital as the first to provide Kenya with a breast milk bank.
-This hospital is innovative in terms of neonatal care, promoting skin-to-skin (Kangaroo Mother Care) contact, and providing breastfeeding education to parents.
+This hospital is innovative in terms of neonatal care, promoting skin-to-skin (Kangaroo Mother Care) contact and providing breastfeeding education to parents.
 In Kenya, the rate of acceptance for breastfeeding is low.
 One concern with this project was whether mothers would consider breast milk donation an option.
-Luckily, researchers from PATH have reported that locals are warming up to the idea of the bank, which bodes well for the future of the program.
+Fortunately, researchers from PATH report that locals are warming up to the idea of the bank, which bodes well for the future of the program.

-As of October 2019, the Pumwani Maternity Hospital reported delivering lifesaving breast milk from over 400 donors to 75 infants, a marked success.
-As a result, the Ministry of Health (MOH) included a recommendation for donated human breast milk to Kenya’s newborn care guidelines.
+As of October 2019, the Pumwani Maternity Hospital reported delivering lifesaving breast milk from more than 400 donors to 75 infants, a marked success.
+As a result, the Ministry of Health (MOH) included a recommendation for donated human breast milk in Kenya’s newborn care guidelines.
 Annually, donor milk has the potential to save the lives of hundreds of thousands of babies.
-Although there is still a long way to go to achieve widespread access to breast milk for all infants, Pumwani Maternity Hospital is a great example of what can be accomplished with human breast milk banks.
+Although there is still a long way to go to achieve widespread access to breast milk for all infants, the success of Pumwani Maternity Hospital stands as a great example of what human breast milk banks can accomplish.

 – Noelle Nelson